CleverTap/clevertap-geofence-ios/README.md

 ## Help and Questions?

-If you have questions or concerns, you can reach out to the CleverTap support team from the CleverTap Dashboard
+If you have questions or concerns, you can reach out to the CleverTap support team from the CleverTap Dashboard.